 Reparenting Your Inner Child

-An 8-Week Virtual Therapy Group for Adults Who Are Ready to Heal Childhood Wounds
+A 4-Week Virtual Therapy Group for Adults Who Are Ready to Heal Childhood Wounds

 Quick warning for anyone (like me) with an aversion to therapy-speak: The name of this group, Reparenting Your Inner Child, may make you cringe.
 That’s okay.
 Actually you’re exactly the person I would love to take part in this group, so keep reading.